robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

 title: Graph algorithms and currency arbitrage, part 2
 ---

-In the [previous post]({{ site.baseurl }}{% post_url 2019-03-02-currency-arbitrage-graphs %}) we explored how graphs can be used to represent a currency market, and how we might use shortest-path algorithms to discover arbitrage opportunities.
+In the [previous post]({{ site.baseurl }}{% post_url 2019-03-02-currency-arbitrage-graphs %}) (which should definitely be read first!) we explored how graphs can be used to represent a currency market, and how we might use shortest-path algorithms to discover arbitrage opportunities.
 Today, we will apply this to real-world data.
-It should be noted that we are not attempting to build a functional arbitrage bot, but rather emphasise the graph-based methodology.
+It should be noted that we are not attempting to build a functional arbitrage bot, but rather to explore how graphs could potentially be used to tackle the problem.
 Later on we'll discuss why this is unlikely to result in actionable arbitrage.

-We will be examining a market of cryptocurrencies.
-This is because it is much easier to acquire crypto order book data, and crypto markets are less liquid than fiat markets so we are much more likely to actually see arb.

-Implicit in the above is the fact that we will focus on arbitrage within a single exchange.
-That is, we'll look to see if there are pathways between different coins on an exchange for which we can make money.
-This is easier than having to scrape data from multiple exchanges, but because it is easier, it is less likely to be profitable.
-That being said, it serves to illustrate the graph-based approach.

-Obviously, markets are highly dynamic, with thousands of new bids and asks coming in each second.
-A proper arbitrage system needs to constantly be scanning for opportunities.
-However, this has added complications so we will just consider a single snapshot of data from the exchange.
+Rather than using fiat currencies as presented in the previous post, we will examine a market of cryptocurrencies because it is much easier to acquire crypto order book data.
+We'll narrow down the problem further by making two more simplifications.
+Firstly, we will focus on arbitrage within a single exchange.
+That is, we'll look to see if there are pathways between different coins on an exchange which leave us with more of a coin than we started with.
+Secondly, we will only be considering a single snapshot of data from the exchange.
+Obviously markets are highly dynamic, with thousands of new bids and asks coming in each second.
+A proper arbitrage system needs to constantly be scanning for opportunities, but I feel that this is only tangentially related to the core goal of this post.

 With all this in mind, the overall implementation strategy was as follows: